Welcome to the IUJ Dormitory!

 Reference: “Earthquake Emergency Procedures,” Fire and Disaster Management Agency, Institute for Fire Safety & Disaster Preparedness.

-We have some lightning storms in our area.
+We have some lightning storms in our area especially in September.
 In order to prevent any direct hits, each building on campus has a number of lightning rods that extend far above the roofs.
 These are connected to the ground.
 If they are struck by lightning, the shock will go into the ground and miss the building.

 If you are caught out in the fields in a lightning storm, you should stay away from trees or any tall objects, and lie flat on the ground until the storm passes.